 During the summer of 2011 Hicks served as conductor for Sting’s Symphonicities Tour, leading 31 concerts over two months in venues throughout Europe.
 She has completed a recording project with the Vermont Symphony, violinist Jaime Laredo and cellist Sharon Robinson.
 She recently made her conducting debuts with the Czech National Symphony Orchestra, RTE Concert Orchestra and Danish Radio Symphony Orchestra.
 She also conducted performances of the East Slovak State Opera and Curtis Opera Studio.
-Her engagements for the 2016-17 season include returns to the San Francisco Symphony, Cincinnati Pops Orchestra and San Diego Symphony, and debuts with the Dallas, Nashville and Toronto Symphonies.

 In 2012 Hicks completed a three-year tenure as associate conductor of the North Carolina Symphony.
 Earlier she was associate conductor of the Richmond Symphony, resident conductor of the Florida Philharmonic and assistant conductor of the Reading Symphony Orchestra and the Philadelphia Singers (the chorus of the Philadelphia Orchestra), which she has led in radio broadcasts heard on National Public Radio.